stlartworks/stlartworks.github.io/apply.md

 ---

-Applications for SUMMER 2018 apprentices are open now.
+Applications for Fall 2018 apprentices are open now.

 We invite young creatives (14 - 18 years old) in the St. Louis metro area to apply and earn a stipend through paid apprenticeships in the arts in the Fall, Spring, and Summer.